wrgr/cppbook/assignments.md

 #### [](#ca036)

-### Core Assignment 36 - Scholarship Application Part II Revision 2
+### Core Assignment 36 - Scholarship Activity II

+Will be posted by Monday!

 #### [](#ca037)